59572-0984-XX ISTODAX 10MG Solution Reconstituted (CELGENE CORP)

 Individual is 18 years of age or older

-Diagnosis is T-cell lymphoma further classified as ANY ONE of the following:
+Diagnosis of Lymphoma further classified as ANY ONE of the following:

 Romidepsin is considered medically appropriate for renewal if ALL of the following criteria are met: